 Other authors began to use the term, mostly in academic journals and specialized volumes until the 1960s.
 The rise in popularity of Chinese and Japanese cinema created a demand for more publications on Asian martial arts, and it is probably through the Black Belt magazine that”martial art” finally entered the larger public’s consciousness.
 I wasn’t able to find the content of the first Black Belt issue, but the second one published in 1962 made ample use of the expression; although it still used it in a more general sense, and even in relation to Europe as a comparative article on European knights and Japanese samurais attests.
 It is unclear at this moment when it came to be associated exclusively with the arts of Asia, but it clearly was not intended at that time.

 Following this, the mentions of “martial art” in literature grew steadily, but according to Ngram research it is in 1973 that it truly exploded.
 A possible explanation lies not in literature this time but in cinema.
-Bruce Lee had just passed away, and Enter the Dragon opened up to a massive box office success, paving the way to a martial art fad and industry which has been growing ever since.
+In 1972, the Kung Fu TV series oppened, and in 1973 Bruce Lee had passed away while his movie Enter the Dragon opened up to a massive box office success, paving the way to a martial art fad and industry which has been growing ever since.

 Although far from being completely reliable (being limited in part by what Google has available), this Ngram graph shows how mentions of “martial art” in publications rose around 1960 and jumped in 1973

 So while the term martial art truly has its roots in European culture, it is through the introduction of the Asian traditions to the West that it really took on the meaning that is popularly used today.
 Still it is important to consider the origin of the term when considering both its historical and present use.

 Bruce Lee and his movie Enter the Dragon truly cemented the idea of martial art in popular imagination